صور الصفحة

 Queft.
 How could man be under a law, before the law was given by Mofes, for we are told, that the law was given by Mofes, but grace and truth came by Jefus Chrift, John i.
 17.?

 Anf.
-Before the law was given at Sinai, all the race of Adam had a law written in their hearts, even the light of reafon, and the dictates of natural confcience, which contained thofe moral principles concerning good and evil which have an effential equity in them, and the meafures of his duty to God, to himfelf, and to his fellow-creatures.
-This was published by the voice of reafon, and, as the apofile fays, Rom. vii.
+Before the law was given at Sinai, all the race of Adam had a law written in their hearts, even the light of reafon, and the dictates of natural confcience, which contained thofe moral principles concerning good and evil which have an effential equity in them, and the meafures of his duty to God, to himfelf, and to his fellow creatures.
+This was published by the voice of reafon, and, as the apoftle fays, Rom. vii.
 12. was holy, juft, and good: Holy, as it enjoins things

 « السابقةمتابعة »